 We recognise that children learn and develop well when there is a strong partnership between staff and parents and/or carers.

 Parents and/or carers are kept up to date with their child's progress and development.
-Tapestry observations and the EYFS profile helps to provide parents and/or carers with a well-rounded picture of their child's knowledge, understanding and abilities
+The progress check and EYFS profile helps to provide parents/carers with a well-rounded picture of their child's knowledge, understanding and abilities.